 We are a foreign private issuer.
-As a result, in accordance with the listing requirements of Nasdaq we rely on home country governance requirements and certain exemptions thereunder rather than relying on the corporate governance requirements of Nasdaq.
+As a result, in accordance with the listing requirements of Nasdag we rely on home country governance requirements and certain exemptions thereunder rather than relying on the corporate governance requirements of Nasdag.
 In accordance with Dutch law and generally accepted business practices, our Articles of Association do not provide quorum requirements generally applicable to general meetings of shareholders.
 To this extent, our practice varies from the requirement of Nasdaq Listing Rule 5620(c), which requires an issuer to provide in its bylaws for a generally applicable quorum, and that such quorum may not be less than one-third of the outstanding voting stock.
 Although we must provide shareholders with an agenda and other relevant documents for the general meeting of shareholders, Dutch law does not have a regulatory regime for the solicitation of proxies and the solicitation of proxies is not a generally accepted business practice in the Netherlands; thus, our practice will vary from the requirement of Nasdaq Listing Rule 5620(b).
 As permitted by the listing requirements of Nasdaq, we have also opted out of the requirements of Nasdaq Listing Rule 5605(d), which requires, among other things, an issuer to have a compensation committee that consists entirely of independent directors and makes determinations regarding the independence of any compensation consultants, Nasdaq Listing Rule 5605(e), which requires independent director oversight of director nominations, and Nasdaq Listing Rule 5605(b)(2), which requires an issuer to have a majority of independent directors on its board.
 In addition, we have opted out of shareholder approval requirements, as included in the Nasdaq Listing Rules, for the issuance of securities in connection with certain events such as the acquisition of shares or assets of another company, the establishment of or amendments to equity-based compensation plans for employees, a change of control of us and certain private placements.
 To this extent, our practice varies from the requirements of Nasdaq Rule 5635, which generally requires an issuer to obtain shareholder approval for the issuance of securities in connection with such events.
-Accordingly, you may not have the same protections afforded to shareholders of companies that are subject to these Nasdaq requirements.
+Accordingly, you may not have the same protections afforded to shareholders of companies that are subject to these Nasdag requirements.

 We do not anticipate paying any cash dividends on our share capital in the foreseeable future.
-Accordingly, shareholders must rely on capital appreciation, if any, for any return on their investment
+Accordingly, shareholders must rely on capital appreciation, if any, for any return on their investment finance the operation, development and growth of our business.

-We have never declared nor paid cash dividends on our share capital.
-We plan to retain all of our future earnings, if any, to finance the operation, development and growth of our business.
 In addition, the terms of any future debt or credit agreements and any restrictions imposed by applicable law may preclude us from paying dividends.
 As a result, capital appreciation, if any, of our ordinary shares will be your sole source of gain for the foreseeable future.
 Investors seeking cash dividends should not purchase our ordinary shares.